Aaron Judge Preview, Player Props: Yankees vs. Blue Jays

-Aaron Judge and his .545 on-base percentage over his past 10 games (143 points higher than his season-long percentage), will be in action for the New York Yankees versus the Toronto Blue Jays and Jose Berrios on September 27 at 7:07 PM ET.
+Aaron Judge and his .545 on-base percentage over his past 10 games (138 points higher than his season-long percentage), will be in action for the New York Yankees against the Toronto Blue Jays and Chris Bassitt on September 28 at 7:07 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+He smacked two homers in his most recent game (going 2-for-3) in his most recent appearance against the Blue Jays.

 Sportsbook Promo Codes